 18. Who is responsible for data quality checks?
 If it is you, do you have in place procedures to reduce or eliminate undesired within survey behaviours, such as (a) random responding, (b) Illogical or inconsistent responding, (c) overuse of item non-response (e.g. “Don’t Know”) or (d) speeding (too rapid survey completion)?
 Please describe these procedures.

 We are responsible for data quality control.
-HoNoR™ is our real-time, proprietary, attention algorithm, which scores members on a variety of quantitative and qualitative data quality checks.
+HoNoR employs a real-time, proprietary, attention algorithm, which scores members on a variety of quantitative and qualitative data quality checks.
 This ensures that members participating in our surveys are paying attention, taking their time, providing honest answers and delivering quality open-ends.
 Note that HoNoR currently translates surveys in 26 countries.

 Regardless of sample source, our community members receive no more than eight invites a month.
 We purposefully dispatch an amount lower than industry standard to elicit higher response rates from our panel (a proven approach).
 We also place moratoriums on participating in similar survey genres.
 Doing so ensures a more active, vibrant community to better achieve quality data.